majormartintibor/NetMaintenR/README.md

 Possible business scope extensions:
 A finished network inspection job should trigger maintenance jobs that need to be assigned to specific workers again and will have their own form.
-The cost for doing an inspection or maintanance job should be saved so we can also do financionaly reports.
+The cost for doing an inspection or maintanance job should be saved so I can also do financionaly reports.